gensx-inc/gensx/examples/anthropic/README.md

 - `basicCompletion` - Simple chat completion with a system prompt and user message
 - `streamingCompletion` - Real-time streaming of chat responses
 - `tools` - Using tools with a simple weather tool example
-- `toolsStreaming` - Using tools with streaming responses
 - `structuredOutput` - Generating structured outputs with a Zod schema
 - `multiStepTools` - Using tools in a multi-step workflow